act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 #### Passed Example 3

-This viewport `meta` element allows users to scale content up to 200% because it has `maximum-scale` set to 2.0, which translated to a `max-zoom` of 2.
+This viewport `meta` element allows users to scale content up to 200% because it has `maximum-scale` set to 2.0.

 ```html
 <html>